skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

   Tolerance used in the conjugate-gradient based algorithm for solving the CP-REKS equations.
   Sometimes, it can be helpful to use loose tolerance for the stable molecular dynamics.
-  In general, 4E-6 is recommended for the tolerance.
+  In this case, *4E-6* is recommended for the tolerance.

 \